0xAX/linux-insides/Booting/linux-bootstrap-3.md

 * 0000 - 4 bit length 19:16 bits in the descriptor
 * 1    - (P) segment presence in memory
 * 00   - (DPL) - privilege level, 0 is the highest privilege
-* 1    - (S) code or data segement, not a system segment
+* 1    - (S) code or data segment, not a system segment
 * 101  - segment type execute/read/
 * 1    - accessed bit